CSchoel/arbitrary-but-fixed/_drafts/ai-explained-measuring-performance.md

 |  t:8 |    3 |    1 |    3 |   10 |    3 |    2 |    2 |    3 |  946 |    1 |
 |  t:9 |    3 |    8 |    0 |   10 |    8 |    8 |    1 |    4 |    5 |  962 |

+To look for mistakes, we search for the largest numbers outside the diagonal, since the diagonal shows us the samples that were classified _correctly_.
 For this particular classifier, we can see that the most common mistake is to predict a 3 (`p:3`) for images that actually showed a 5 (`t:5`).
 If we roughly calculate the sum over the rows, we can also see that the dataset used for the test contained fewer examples for the digit 5 than for the digit 3.
 If the same was true for the training data, this might already indicate why the AI makes exactly this kind of mistake.